jareddonovan/creative-coding/docs/tutorials/tut06/index.md

 <p class="lead">
-  In this week’s tutorial we'll work with Fonts and Text in Processing and use Time as an input for your sketches.
+  In this week’s tutorial we'll work with Fonts and Text in p5.js and use time as an input for your sketches.
 This is the last in-class activity that'll form part of the assignment 1 submission.
 The sketch for this part of the assignment must involve drawing some text to the screen and it must change over time, without user input.
 You will learn some ways to do this in this tutorial.
 </p>

 ## Text as data in p5.js